bitcoinops/bitcoinops.github.io/_topics/en/joinpools.md

 ## Should be less than 500 characters
 excerpt: >
-  **Joinpools** are a construction that allows multiple users to trustlessly share ownership of a single UTXO.
+  **Joinpools** are a construction that allows multiple users to trustlessly share ownership of one or more UTXOs.
 When funds are spent, it's not possible to tell from the block chain which pool member (or members) spent the funds.
 Joinpools can use presigned transactions or proposed protocol features to ensure each member can unilaterally